-7.6.
-Constitutional Documents
+6. Constitutional Documents

-7.16.1 Applicants should contact Listing Division if Luxembourg law, rules and regulation- and or the applicants' constitutional documents cannot meet do not provide the Core Shareholder Protection Standards the standards under Appendix 3 to the Main Board Rules/ Appendix 6 to GEM Rules (Updated in January 2022).
+6.1 Applicants should contact Listing Division if Luxembourg law, rules and regulation and the applicants' constitutional documents do not provide the Core Shareholder Protection Standards (Updated in January 2022).

-8.7.
-Accounting and Auditing Related Requirements
+7. Accounting and Auditing Related Requirements

-8.17.1 We normally require the accountants' reports and financial statements of overseas issuers seeking a primary or a secondary listing on the Exchange to conform to the Hong Kong Financial Reporting Standards ("HKFRS") or the International Financial Reporting Standards ("IFRS")18 (Updated in January 2022).
+7.1 We normally require the accountants' reports and financial statements of overseas issuers seeking a primary or a secondary listing on the Exchange to conform to the Hong Kong Financial Reporting Standards ("HKFRS") or the International Financial Reporting Standards ("IFRS") (Updated in January 2022).